wmde/wbaas-deploy/doc/local-dev-env.md

 For convenience, you can store local secrets for the cluster in `.tfvars` files which will be ignored by git.

-Create a `terraform.tfvars` file in `tf/env/local` and add the recaptcha secrets to it.
+Create a `terraform.tfvars` file in `tf/env/local` and add the needed local secrets to it.

+### Recaptcha
 You can use [test keys][test-keys] for the v2 secrets.
 For v3 use the "wbaas.dev v3" keys from the [admin console](https://www.google.com/recaptcha/admin).

 [test-keys]: https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do